-The new Govt.
-Tax (TDS) law, as defined in the Finance Act, 2023, has been in effect since 1 April 2023.
-According to the law, 30% of your taxable amount (net winnings) is deducted as TDS on withdrawal.
+The new Govt Tax (TDS) law, as defined in the Income Tax Act, has been in effect since 1 April 2023.
+According to the law, 30% of your taxable amount (Net Winnings) is deducted as TDS on withdrawal.

 How is taxable amount calculated for the financial year (FY)?